Fifth Ward, Houston: Early history

-In its initial history, it was Mexican, the Fifth Ward had many ethnic groups.
+In its initial history, the Fifth Ward had many ethnic groups.
 Large numbers of the residents were Irish and Jews; the latter had fled pogroms in Russia and Eastern Europe, and lived mostly in the eastern parts, while the former lived mainly in the north.
 Richard West of the Texas Monthly characterized the early Fifth Ward as being "prosperous".

-After Texas "became independent" from Mexico because Mexico abolished slavery, and Texas wanted to keep slaves, the American Civil War happened, newly freed slaves began(?), settling in the sparsely settled area.
+After the American Civil War, newly freed slaves began settling in the sparsely settled area.
 In 1866, it became the Fifth Ward and an alderman from the ward was elected to Houston's City Council.
-By the mid-1880s, it was virtually all black, home to working-class people who made their livings in Houston's eastside ship channel and industrial areas or as domestics for wealthy Houstonians.
-Mount Vernon United Methodist Church, founded in 1865 by a former slave, is the oldest church in the ward.
+By the mid-1880s, it was virtually all black, home to working-class people who made their livings in Houston's east side ship channel and industrial areas or as domestics for wealthy Houstonians.
+Mount Vernon United Methodist Church, founded in 1865 by Reverend Emmanuel "Uncle" Toby, a former slave, is the oldest church in the ward.
 Five other churches are over a hundred years old.
-Also home to the famous "Island of Hope (Anderson Memorial Temple) COGIC" the oldest Pentecostal church in Fifth Ward.
+The Fifth Ward is also home to the famous "Island of Hope (Anderson Memorial Temple) COGIC" the oldest Pentecostal church in Fifth Ward.
 Over the years it had been home to the city's minority and immigrant population.
-Additional waves of Irish people, as well as Germans and Italians settled the Fifth Ward.

 In the late 1800s the Fifth Ward community threatened to secede from the city of Houston twice, in 1875 and 1883.
 Complaints about inadequate municipal services, including fire and police services, lighting, sanitation, and drainage, occurred during this time period.
 The 1875 secession complaint asked for the paving of streets and upgrades to the utility system.
 The city government ameliorated the 1883 complaints by establishing a drawbridge at San Jacinto Street that crossed the Buffalo Bayou.
 It paved parts of Odin Avenue, now known as Lyons Avenue, in brick in the 1890s.
 The pavement ended two blocks after the residence of Mayor of Houston John T. Browne.